-(a) Electronic Filing.
-The Arbitrator may at any time require electronic filing and service of documents in an Arbitration.
+- (a) The Arbitrator may at any time require electronic filing and service of documents in an Arbitration.
+If an Arbitrator requires electronic filing, the parties shall maintain and regularly monitor a valid, usable and live email address for the receipt of all documents filed through JAMS Electronic Filing System.
 Any document filed electronically shall be considered as filed with JAMS when the transmission to JAMS Electronic Filing System is complete.
 Any document e-filed by 11:59 p.m. (of the sender's time zone) shall be deemed filed on that date.
 Upon completion of filing, JAMS Electronic Filing System shall issue a confirmation receipt that includes the date and time of receipt.
-The confirmation receipt shall serve as proof of filing.

-- (b) Every document electronically filed or served shall be deemed to have been signed by the Arbitrator, Case Manager, attorney or declarant and shall bear a facsimile or typographical signature of such person, along with the typed name, address, telephone number, and Bar number of a signing attorney.
-Typographical signatures shall be treated as personal signatures for all purposes under these Rules.
+The confirmation receipt shall serve as proof of filing. - (b) Every document filed with JAMS Electronic Filing System shall be deemed to have been signed by the Arbitrator, Case Manager, attorney or declarant who submits the document to JAMS Electronic Filing System and shall bear the typed name, address, and telephone number of a signing attorney.
 Documents containing signatures of thirdparties (i.e., unopposed motions, affidavits, stipulations, etc.) may also be filed electronically by indicating that the original signatures are maintained by the filing Party in paper-format. - (c) Delivery of e-service documents through JAMS Electronic Filing System to other registered users shall be considered as valid and effective service and shall have the same legal effect as an original paper document.
 Recipients of e-service documents shall access their documents through JAMS Electronic Filing System.
-E-service shall be deemed complete when the party initiating e-service completes the transmission of the electronic document(s) to JAMS Electronic Filing System for e-filing and/or e-service.
+E-service shall be deemed complete when the party initiating e-service completes the transmission of the electronic document(s) to JAMS Electronic Filing System for e-filing and/or eservice.
 Upon actual or constructive receipt of the electronic document(s) by the party to be served, a Certificate of Electronic Service shall be issued by JAMS Electronic Filing System to the party initiating e-service and that Certificate shall serve as proof of service.
-Any party who ignores or attempts to refuse e-service shall be deemed to have received the electronic document(s) 72 hours following the transmission of the electronic document(s) to JAMS Electronic Filing System. - (d) If an electronic filing or service does not occur because of (1) an error in the transmission of the document to JAMS Electronic Filing System or served Party which was unknown to the sending Party, (2) a failure to process the electronic document when received by JAMS Electronic Filing System, (3) the Party was erroneously excluded from the service list, or (4) other technical problems experienced by the filer, the Arbitrator or JAMS may upon satisfactory proof permit the document to be filed nunc pro tunc to the date it was first attempted to be sent electronically.
-Or, in the case of service, the Party shall, absent extraordinary circumstances, be entitled to an order extending the date for any response or the period within which any right, duty or other act must be performed.
+Any party who ignores or attempts to refuse e-service shall be deemed to have received the electronic document(s) 72 hours following the transmission of the electronic document(s) to JAMS Electronic Filing System. - (d) If an electronic filing or service does not occur because of (1) an error in the transmission of the document to JAMS Electronic Filing System or served Party which was unknown to the sending Party, (2) a failure to process the electronic document when received by JAMS Electronic Filing System, (3) the Party was erroneously excluded from the service list, or (4) other technical problems experienced by the filer, the Arbitrator or JAMS may, for good cause shown, permit the document to be filed nunc pro tunc to the date it was first attempted to be sent electronically.
+Or in the case of service, the Party shall, absent extraordinary circumstances, be entitled to an order extending the date for any response or the period within which any right, duty or other act must be performed.

 - (e) For documents that are not filed electronically, service by a Party under these Rules is effected by providing a copy of the document to each Party and each Arbitrator, and the original of the document to JAMS.
-Service shall be by electronic mail or facsimile transmission, but only if followed within one week by service of an appropriate number of copies and originals by hand-delivery, overnight delivery service or U.S. mail. - (f) In computing any period of time prescribed or allowed by these Rules for a Party to do some act within a prescribed period a "day" shall mean a business day.
+Service shall be by electronic mail or facsimile transmission. - In computing any period of time prescribed or allowed by these Rules for a Party to do some act within a prescribed period a "day" shall mean a business day.

-Notice of Claims Rule 9.
+Rule 9.
+Notice of Claims